-CHICAGO – BTN will once again provide coverage of five Big Ten fall championships, including live broadcasts during the 2011 Big Ten Field Hockey Tournament, Big Ten Men’s and Women’s Soccer Tournaments and delayed coverage of the Big Ten Men’s and Women’s Cross Country Championships.
+For the first time, BTN will provide full coverage of the Big Ten fall championships and tournaments, including live broadcasts during the 2012 Big Ten Field Hockey Tournament, Big Ten Men’s and Women’s Soccer Tournaments and delayed coverage of the Big Ten Men’s and Women’s Cross Country Championships.

 As we enter the second half of Big Ten play, a clear hierarchy has been established in the conference.
 At 3-0 and 2-0 respectively, perennial national power Indiana and defending Big Ten champion Northwestern are firmly in the apex of the Big Ten soccer pyramid.
 Penn State, Michigan and Michigan State are battling it out in the middle class with a win apiece, while Wisconsin and Ohio State are sitting in the base winless searching for answers.

 It’s halftime, if you will, so let’s review.
 It seems crazy, but we’re halfway through conference play already.
 So with that being said, I think it’s suitable to sit back and reflect on where each of our seven teams is at this point.
 See my first-half analysis for every Big Ten team in this post.

 Week 2 of Big Ten competition saw three hard-fought games that needed more than 90 minutes of play to be decided.
 It showed that there is not much separating each team in the conference and that many games are going to come down to one shot, one save, or one executed set piece.
 So, no matter the records, easy games are few and far between in the Big Ten with only two games having been decided by more than one goal so far.